 These guidelines are subject to change depending on local and state regulations are in line with state and the Center for Disease Control’s recommendations.
 However, these will not fully prevent or guarantee that Girl Scout members will avoid contracting COVID-19.
 If you have further questions on in person meetings.
 You can reach us at 800-845-0787 or email@example.com.

 The annual cookie sale will run February 20 through April 2, 2021.
 Safety and flexibility are our top priorities of the 2021 Cookie Program.
 Each girl and her family can participate at their own comfort level.
 There are three levels of cookie participation: online, hybrid, and in-person cookie sales.
 Girls can opt-in to any or all of the options.
 We will monitor local and state health guidelines now and through the cookie season and keep families and volunteers up to date on any program changes.
-Watch for more details coming in mid-December.
+Check out Cookie Central for more details and information on this year's Cookie Program.

 Girl Scouts River Valleys has many shop locations scattered throughout Minnesota which currently offer shopping by appointment only.